 The CDC’s quarantine regulations, which were adopted in 2017 (over our objections and those of many others), make no provision for judicial review of quarantine orders.
 The regulations note the potential pathways to review of a quarantine order through a habeas corpus petition or a lawsuit under the Administrative Procedure Act.
 But the applicability of either of those proceedings to a CDC Do Not Board order remains untested.

 There are FAQs on various government websites that purport to explain the criteria for some of these no-fly orders.
 But there’s no mention of no-fly lists or no-fly orders in Federal laws or regulations, and no statutory or regulatory criteria for no-fly decisions.
 The no-fly decision-making system is entirely extra-legal, limited only by agency self-restraint.

 What about no-fly orders by airlines?

 In practice, you can appeal a no-fly order by front-line airline staff at an airport ticketing or check-in counter to a supervisor or perhaps as far up the chain as the airline’s “station manager” on duty.
 That will probably do no good if the order comes from headquarters or is based on an earlier incident at another airport.
-But it may give you a chance to contest a judgement call as to whether you are currently in compliance with the airline’s conditions of carriage, or as to your eligibility for admission to the country of your destination.
+But it may give you a chance to contest a judgment call as to whether you are currently in compliance with the airline’s conditions of carriage, or as to your eligibility for admission to the country of your destination.

 If appeals to an airline supervisor are unsuccessful, see our FAQ on your rights at the airport and our advice on How to protect your right to a refund if an airline refuses to transport you.
 This advice applies regardless of the reason for the denial of transport, and will help make sure you have the evidence you need to sue the airline, if you later decide to do so, as well as to obtain a refund of whatever you paid for the ticket you can’t use.